dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Love is composed of a single soul inhabiting two bodies.
+  Success is full of promise till one gets it, and then it seems like a nest from which the bird has flown.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)